Dynatrace/openkit-java/docs/example.md

 ## Finishing a Session

-When a `Session` is no longer needed, a Session should be ended by invoking the `end` method.
+When a `Session` is no longer needed, it should be ended by invoking the `end` method.
 Although all open sessions are automatically ended when OpenKit is shut down (see "Terminating the OpenKit instance") it's highly recommended to end sessions which are no longer in use manually.
 ```java